 Driving Under the Influence – When a trucker is driving while under the influence of drugs or alcohol, their ability to drive safely is greatly impaired.
 They are largely unaware of their surroundings and have a much slower reaction time, making them a danger to themselves and those around them.

 Inexperienced Truck Drivers – Truck drivers are in high demand.
-So, in an effort to hire enough drivers, companies often cut corners when it comes to driver training.
+So, to hire enough drivers, companies often cut corners when it comes to driver training.
 Unfortunately, this means many truck drivers are not properly trained in operating a potentially dangerous vehicle, putting other motorists at risk of serious injury.

 Dangerous Road Conditions – It is estimated that nearly 30% of truck accidents are caused by poorly maintained roadways and other hazardous road conditions.
 Insufficient lighting, poor road design, insufficient road reflectors, and potholes can all contribute to truck accidents.